-A new government-backed loan is coming available very soon for small businesses.
-The new scheme will see up to £50,000 going to the UK’s smaller businesses that need vital funding immediately.
+A new government-backed loan is coming available very soon.
+Bounce Back Loans for small businesses will see up to £50,000 going to the UK’s smaller businesses that need vital funding immediately.

 As part of the £6 billion awarded in business grants, the Bounce Back loan offers businesses a fast-track option to access vital funding they need in order to continue to operate.

 The Chancellor of the Exchequer, Rishi Sunak, said: